Glossary of Terms

 Savings bonds are issued in face value denominations by the U.S. Government in denominations ranging from $50 to $10,000.
 They are typically long-term, low-risk investment tools.

-A computer software program that is used to view and interact with Internet material on the World Wide Web.
-Netscape Navigator and Microsoft Internet Explorer are two of the most popular browsers.
+A computer software program that is used to view and interact with internet material on the World Wide Web.
+Google Chrome and Apple Safari are two of the most popular browsers.

 A check that a bank has paid, charged to the account holder's account, and then endorsed.
 Once canceled, a check is no longer negotiable.